-As with investment impacts, we examine impacts on the operation of generation by assessing the: (1) theoretical impacts; (2) conditions that need to be satisfied for the theoretical impacts to occur in practice; (3) current evidence of potential distortions to operational decisions; and (4) likelihood of potential future distortions.
+As with investment impacts, we examine impacts on the operation of generation by assessing the: (1) theoretical impacts; (2) conditions that need to be satisfied for the theoretical impacts to occur in practice; (3) current evidence of these conditions applying in practice and potential distortions to operational decisions; and (4) likelihood of potential future distortions.

-5.2.1.
+4.4.1.
 Theory